ThugsFinance/cloiinkcoin.com/src/content/developers/docs/apis/javascript/index.md

 <!--- #### Try it

-This remix tutorial will show you [how to query a contract using web3js](https://remix.ethereum.org/#optimize=false&evmVersion=null&version=soljson-v0.6.6+commit.6c089d02.js)
+This remix tutorial will show you [how to query a contract using web3js](https://remix.cloiinkcoin.com/#optimize=false&evmVersion=null&version=soljson-v0.6.6+commit.6c089d02.js)
 --->

 ### Utility functions {#utility-functions}

-Utility functions give you handy shortcuts that make building with Ethereum a little easier.
+Utility functions give you handy shortcuts that make building with Cloiinkcoin a little easier.

-ETH values are in Wei by default.
-1 ETH = 1,000,000,000,000,000,000 WEI – this means you're dealing with a lot of numbers! `web3.utils.toWei` converts ether to Wei for you.
+CLK values are in Wei by default.
+1 CLK = 1,000,000,000,000,000,000 WEI – this means you're dealing with a lot of numbers! `web3.utils.toWei` converts Cloiink to Wei for you.

 And in ethers it looks like this: